smilingprogrammer/cmd-executor-plugin/documentation/GOVERNANCE.md

 The component owners will be responsible for development of a specific subproject or component within CMD-Executor.
 Such components might be represented by a separate directory within the CMD-Executor repository as a subdirectory in a GitHub repository (e.g. `./documentation/` in `CMD-Executor-Plugin`).
-The components will be identified in the [`COMPONENT-OWNERS`](COMPONENT-OWNERS) file in this repository which also includes the component for which they are responsible.
+The components will be identified in the [`COMPONENT-OWNERS`][COMPONENT-OWNERS] file in this repository which also includes the component for which they are responsible.

 By definition, every maintainer is also an owner for all components and does not have to be mentioned in the `OWNERS` list.